madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-create-account/ai-fs-create-account.md

 ### Objectives

-The objective of this workshop is to enable participants to:
+The objective of this lab is to enable participants to:

 - Create and manage user profiles
 - Apply for bank accounts and store signatures on a blockchain table